googlefonts/exemplar/README.md

 ## About

-The Exemplar project JSON endpoints include Unicode CLDR (Common Locale Data Repository) exemplar, number, punctuation and currency encoding data by BCP 47 locale tag.
-The goal of this project is to provide easy client access to localized encoding requirements data in a widely supported JSON format.
+The Exemplar API project JSON endpoints include Unicode CLDR (Common Locale Data Repository) exemplar, number, punctuation and currency encoding data by BCP 47 locale tag.
+The goal of this project is to provide easy client access to localized encoding data in a widely supported JSON format.

-This project leverages the ICU (International Components for Unicode) library to generate data that are consistent with the latest Unicode data standards.
+This project leverages the ICU (International Components for Unicode) library to generate localization data that are consistent with the latest Unicode data standards.

 ## Data

-The JSON files include the following data:
+The JSON API endpoints include the following data:
 - **ICU Version**: the ICU library version used to generate the data.
 - **Exemplar Characters**: Localized exemplar encoding sets, categorized into main, auxiliary, case-insensitive, & case-mapped types.
 Separate fields are defined for single characters and sequences, where sequences are defined as strings of multiple exemplar encodings as defined by the ICU library.
 - **Number and Number Symbols**: Localized numbers and number symbols used for formatting numbers in various locales, including decimal separators, grouping separators, percent signs, and more.